smt/js-standards/readme.md

 ------------------------------------------------

 ## Preface

 The following sections outline a _reasonable_ style guide for modern JavaScript development and are not meant to be prescriptive.
 The most important take-away is the **law of code style consistency**.
 Whatever you choose as the style for your project should be considered law.
 Link to this document as a statement of your project's commitment to code style consistency, readability and maintainability.

-## Idiomatic Style Manifesto
+## Style Manifesto

-1. <a name="whitespace">Whitespace</a>
+### 1. <a name="whitespace">Whitespace</a>

 - Never mix spaces and tabs.
 - When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs, consider this **law**.
-      - For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+    - For readability, we recommend setting your editor's indent size to four characters &mdash; this means four spaces or four spaces representing a real tab.
 - If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
     - Enforced consistency
     - Eliminating end of line whitespace
     - Eliminating blank line whitespace
     - Commits and diffs that are easier to read
+- Several editors support tools like [EditorConfig](http://editorconfig.org/).
+Using a `.editorconfig` file can help keep everyone in sync with your project's whitespace styles for different file types.

-2. <a name="spacing">Beautiful Syntax</a>
+### 2. <a name="spacing">Beautiful Syntax</a>

-    A. Parens, Braces, Linebreaks
+#### 2.A.
+Parens, Braces, Linebreaks

-    ```javascript

-    // if/else/for/while/try always have spaces, braces and span multiple lines
+`if/else/for/while/try` always have spaces, braces and span multiple lines.
+This encourages readability.
-    // this encourages readability

-    // 2.A.1.1
-    // Examples of really cramped syntax
+###### 2.A.1.1 Examples of really cramped syntax

     if(condition) doSomething();